-Having worked with energy companies for the better part of a decade, all of us at DEXMA are acutely aware of the pain points energy managers and ESCOs face when it comes to capturing all that delicious data they’re creating.
+Having worked with energy companies for more than a decade, all of us at DEXMA are acutely aware of the pain points energy managers and ESCOs face when it comes to capturing all that delicious data they’re creating.

-Here we’ll touch on 5 of them, but if your metering questions remain unanswered, make sure you join our live online training with Alfonso Mateos, DEXMA’s in-house hardware expert this April 27th at 16H!
+Here we’ll touch on 5 of them, but if your metering questions remain unanswered, we encourage you to watch this video recording of online training with Alfonso Mateos, DEXMA’s in-house hardware expert!

 Top 5 Energy Metering Challenges

 You will hear this term thrown around A LOT when talking about submetering.
 Don’t panic!

 MODBUS is a protocol.
 In other words, it’s basically a language that lets meters and networks communicate, and enables every single piece of hardware to understand each other.
 There are many modems and gateways that support Modbus, as it is a very simple protocol and often copied.